Amazônia Independente Futebol Clube

 Amazônia Independente Futebol Clube, commonly referred to as Amazônia Independente, is a Brazilian professional club based in Santarém, Pará founded on 22 June 2021.
-It competes in the Campeonato Paraense Second Division, the second tier of the Pará state football league.
+It competes in the Campeonato Paranese, the top tier of the Pará state football league.

 Stadium

 Amazônia Independente play their home games at Estádio Municipal Colosso do Tapajós.
 The stadium has a maximum capacity of 17,846 people.